A polynomial kernel for vertex deletion into bipartite permutation graphs: Bounding the number of non-isolated vertices in

-\begin{claim} If $X\cap R'=\emptyset$, then $X$ is a solution for $(G', k)$. \end{claim} \begin{proof} Suppose there is a forbidden structure $Q$ in $G'-X$.
-Since $X$ is a solution for $(G, k)$, $Q$ must be an induced cycle of length at least 9 passing through $S$.
-But since for every $v\in S$ we have $N(v)=N(A_3)$ and every two vertices $a,a'\in A_3$ are connected in $R'$, we have that there is a forbidden induced cycle $Q'$ in $G-X$ due to the properties of strong ordering, which is a contradiction. \end{proof}
+\begin{subclaim} If $X\cap R'=\emptyset$, then $X$ is a solution for $(G', k)$. \end{subclaim} \begin{proof} Suppose there is a forbidden structure $Q$ in $G'-X$.
+Since $X$ is a solution for $(G, k)$, $Q$~must be an induced cycle of length at least 9 passing through $S$.
+But since for every $v\in S$ we have $N(v)=N(A_3)$ and every two vertices $a,a'\in A_3$ are connected in $G[R']$ (because there is a path between $x$ and $y$ in $G[C]$ as $|S|>0$), we have that there is a forbidden induced cycle $Q'$ in $G-X$ due to the properties of strong ordering, which is a contradiction. \end{proof}